 - 6 through 18 months for the third dose

-Children and teens younger than 19 years who did not get the hepatitis B vaccine can still get vaccinated.
+Unvaccinated children younger than 19 years also need to get the hepatitis B vaccine.
 Talk with your child’s doctor about a catch-up shot.

-Adults who are at risk for hepatitis B can also get vaccinated.
+All adults aged 19 through 59 years, and 60 years and older with risk factors for hepatitis B should get the hepatitis B vaccine.
 The vaccine is given in 3 doses.
 The second dose is given 1 month after the first dose, followed by a third dose 6 months after the second dose.

 You may be at risk for hepatitis B if you: